Sasanian Empire: Class division

 At the center of the Sasanian caste system the shahanshah ruled over all the nobles.
 The royal princes, petty rulers, great landlords and priests, together constituted a privileged stratum, and were identified as wuzurgan, or grandees.
 This social system appears to have been fairly rigid.

+This social system was strictly stratified with virtually no social mobility.
+State and religious laws explicitly forbade intermarriage and movement between classes.
+The lower classes (Wastaryoshan and Hutukhshan) bore the overwhelming majority of the state's tax burden.
+Furthermore, formal education was legally monopolized by the nobility and priesthood, while commoners were intentionally barred from education to ensure they remained in their inherited caste-ordained professions.

 The Sasanian caste system outlived the empire, continuing in the early Islamic period.
+The Sasanian caste system was directly based on Zoroastrian doctrine.

 Slavery

 In general, mass slavery was never practiced by the Iranians, and in many cases the situation and lives of semi-slaves (prisoners of war) were, in fact, better than those of the commoner.
+(Note: "Persians never practiced mass slavery, and in many cases the situations and lives of semi-slaves (prisoners of war) were in fact better than the common citizens of Persia.")
 In Persia, the term "slave" was also used for debtors who had to use some of their time to serve in a fire-temple.

 Some of the laws governing the ownership and treatment of slaves can be found in the legal compilation called the Mādayān ī Hazār Dādestān, a collection of rulings by Sasanian judges.
 Principles that can be inferred from the laws include: